ourresearch/openalex-docs/the-data/sources/README.md

 ### `type`

-_String:_ The type of source, which will be one of the following from the Type column:
+The type of source, which will be one of: journal, repository, conference, or ebook platform.

 | Type             | Wikidata ID                                          | How it's assigned                                                                                                                  |
 | ---------------- | ---------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |